1 - Overview

 ParameterRequiredEvent Streams configuration parameters

-• View button click to view detailed information of the parameter
+• View button can be clicked to view detailed information of the parameters

-• Parameters can be modified after the service creation is completed, and a restart is required when modified
+• Parameters can be modified after the service creation is complete, and a restart is required when modified

-• Select Use to set up the ServiceWatch log collection feature
+• Use to configure the ServiceWatch log collection feature

-• Provided free up to 5 GB for all services within the account, and charges apply based on storage size if exceeding 5 GB
+• It is provided free of charge up to 5 GB for all services within the account, and charges apply based on storage usage for amounts exceeding 5 GB

-• When collecting, log groups and log streams are automatically created and cannot be deleted until the resources are removed
+• When collecting, log groups and log streams are created automatically, and they cannot be deleted until the resources are removed

-• To prevent exceeding 5 GB, direct deletion of log data or shortening the retention period is recommended
+• To prevent exceeding 5 GB, it is recommended to delete log data directly or shorten the retention period

 Table.
-Required information input items for Event Streams Database configuration
+Required input items for configuring Event Streams Database

 Category